emmawinston/emmawinston.github.io/_posts/2016-02-16-politics-of-gentleness.md

 ---
 layout: post
-title:  A Declaration Of Openness - conference presentation announcement
+title:  A Declaration Of Openness
 tags:
 - News
 - Blog